ocombe/browser-sync-brunch/README.md

 9. **Browser Stack support** - Use the all of my features when viewing your site through Browser Stack.

 ## Installation
+Make sure that you have removed [auto-reload brunch](https://github.com/brunch/auto-reload-brunch) from your package.json if you were using it.
 Install the plugin via npm with `npm install --save browser-sync-brunch`.

 Or, do manual install: